-- A program (e.g. a DBMS) can also directly have an HTTP interface. - Even my printer can be controlled with a brower via a built-in HTTP interface.
+- It is also possible that an HTML file contains commands or program pieces that are interpreted by the server (Server Side Includes, Active Server Pages, etc.). - A program (e.g. a DBMS) can also directly have an HTTP interface. - Even my printer can be controlled with a browser via a built-in HTTP interface.